Gentium

-Gentium (/'dZEnti@m/, from the Latin for "of the nations") is a Unicode serif typeface designed by Victor Gaultney.
+Gentium (/'dZEnti@m/, from the Latin for "of the nations") is a Unicode serif typeface family designed by Victor Gaultney.
 Gentium fonts are free and open source software, and are released under the SIL Open Font License (OFL), which permits modification and redistribution.
-Gentium has wide support for languages using the Latin, Greek, and Cyrillic alphabets, and the International Phonetic Alphabet (IPA).
-Gentium Plus variants released since November 2010 now include over 5,500 glyphs and advanced typographic features through OpenType and formerly Graphite.
+Gentium has nearly universal support for modern languages using the Latin, Greek, and Cyrillic scripts, as well as the International Phonetic Alphabet (IPA) and other phonetic notation, excepting mostly paleographic and medievalist characters.
+Gentium includes over 4,600 glyphs and advanced typographic features through OpenType and formerly Graphite.

+Gentium was designed for use at 10 to 11 points.
+Wide counters and low stroke contrast improve readability at small point sizes.
+Long ascenders allow diacritics stacking.

+In 2003, the Gentium font was awarded a Certificate of Excellence in Type Design from the Association Typographique Internationale (ATypI) as one of the best designs of the previous five years.

-History and variants
+History

-Gentium and GentiumAlt

 The original release of Gentium defined roughly 1,500 glyphs covering almost all of the range of Latin characters used worldwide, as well as monotonic and polytonic Greek, designed to flow in harmony with the Latin.

+GentiumAlt

-Gentium comes with a variant called GentiumAlt ("Gentium Alternative"), which contains flatter diacritics intended to improve the appearance of letters with multiple diacritics, as well as a glyph variant of the Greek circumflex that resembles an inverted breve.
+Early releases of Gentium came with a variant called GentiumAlt ("Gentium Alternative"), which contained flatter diacritics intended to improve the appearance of stacked diacritics, which might otherwise overstrike adjacent lines of text, as well as a glyph variant of the Greek circumflex that resembled an inverted breve.
+These features are now handled as stylistic variants within the main font.

-In 2003, the Gentium font was awarded a Certificate of Excellence in Type Design from the Association Typographique Internationale (ATypI) as one of the best designs of the previous five years.

-Gentium Basic fonts
+Gentium Basic

 In November 2007, the Gentium Basic and Gentium Book Basic fonts were released, containing Gentium fonts in four faces: regular, italic, bold, and bold italic.
 Gentium Basic has the same weight as the previous Gentium fonts, while Gentium Book Basic is set at a slightly heavier weight for use in publishing books at small point sizes, or under certain printing conditions.
 While these fonts contain bold and bold italic variants, they do not contain the full range of glyphs, especially most Greek letters.
-These fonts are said to be in beta testing and are intended to provide a boldface weight for general applications in the interim while the full bold and bold italic character set is developed.

-Gentium Plus fonts
+Gentium Plus

 An updated version of the roman and italic fonts called Gentium Plus, which includes the full extended Latin, IPA, Greek, and Cyrillic coverage, was released in November 2010.
 Gentium Plus variants containing an additional 3,800 glyphs, including Cyrillic and additional coverage of the IPA, were added in 2010 in a release called Gentium Plus.
 Released shortly afterward was a variant called "Gentium Plus Compact", which has compact spacing for aesthetic reasons.
 Both Gentium Plus and Gentium Plus Compact include regular and italic variants of over 5500 glyphs.

-Since the initial release of the Gentium Plus fonts, the focus of the project has shifted to completing bold and bold italic weights of the Gentium Plus family, as well as the creation of a "Gentium Book Plus" family with a slightly heavier weight which may be useful at small sizes.
-These are the weights that are currently available in the Gentium Basic and Gentium Book Basic fonts.
+After the initial release of the Gentium Plus fonts, the focus of the project shifted to completing bold and bold italic weights of the Gentium Plus family, as well as the creation of the Gentium Book Plus family with a slightly heavier weight that was useful at large type sizes.